CDPHE-bioinformatics/CDPHE-SARS-CoV-2/docs/SC2_workflows_overview.md

 ## Workflows

-Below is a list of available workflows and a brief description of the workflow.
+Below is a list of available and maintained workflows and a brief description of the workflow.
 A full description of each workflow can be found on each workflow's readme page.

 <br/>